bfix/bitbank-relay/configurator/README.md

 # Automatic configuration

-This assumes that you are going to setup an existing, initialized and empty Trezor device.
-The device should only be used for the `bitbank-relay`.
+This assumes that you are going to setup an existing and initialized Trezor device.
+The wallet should only be used for `bitbank-relay`, so the easiest way is to use a passphrase-protected "hidden wallet" on the Trezor.
 This is the recommended way and standard procedure for most setups.
 The Trezor device can then easily be used to manage all incoming funds in a single wallet like Trezor Suite that runs locally on your machine.